NESCent/2014-05-08-datacarpentry/lessons/sql/sql.md

 subset of the data that you can easily see in a temporary database to practice your queries on before working on a larger or more complicated database.

 Sorting
 -------

 We can also sort the results of our queries by using ORDER BY.
-For simplicity, let’s go back to the species table and alphabetize it by Genus.
+For simplicity, let’s go back to the species table and alphabetize it by taxa.

-    SELECT * FROM species ORDER BY species ASC;
+    SELECT * FROM species ORDER BY taxa ASC;

 The keyword ASC tells us to order it in Ascending order.
 We could alternately use DESC to get descending order.

-    SELECT * FROM species ORDER BY species DESC;
+    SELECT * FROM species ORDER BY taxa DESC;

 ASC is the default.